arpitbbhayani/articles/blogs/image-steganography.md

 If the original image has fewer colors then we could add similar colors in color pallette/lookup table and then perform regular LSB substitution.

 ## Other techniques
-Apart from the above-mentioned LSB substitution technique, there techniques that exploit some aspect of the image and embeds data.
+Apart from the above-mentioned LSB substitution technique, there are techniques that exploit some aspect of the image and embeds data.
 I would highly recommend you at least give a skim to each of the below:

  - [Edges based data embedding method (EBE)](https://link.springer.com/article/10.1186/1687-417X-2014-8)
  - [Random pixel embedding method (RPE)](https://ieeexplore.ieee.org/abstract/document/8276335)